 By paying my debts as soon as I got paid, I became more disciplined with money.
 The thought of penalty fees, accruing interest or negatively impacting my credit score or financial health was enough to keep me on track.
 I do not use autopay for major bills.
 Manually paying for my bills helps me to track my money and it encourages me to pay more towards debt when I can.

 I also managed to pay off all of my dental bills in less than one year.
-This was done by following my dentist’ office’s payment plan and paying a little more each month when I had extra funds.
+This was done by following my dentist’ office’s payment plan and paying a little more each month when I had extra funds from my side gig as a substitute teacher.
 I finished the last payment in June of last year.
 The “no automation” method also helped me to pay off my undergraduate loans a few years ago.
 I definitely look forward to tackling my graduate school loans and the small car loan I have left with this method.

 I never paid for convenience

 Convenience is expensive.
-This is especially true when you’re broke.
+This is especially true when you’re broke!
 Being tight on funds meant learning how to sacrifice.
 For upcoming events, I prioritized expenses for them in advance.
 For example, I attended an annual conference for my profession last November.
 To cut down on travel arrangements, I found a cheap (and cozy!)
 Airbnb a few miles away from the conference location instead of a hotel that was located on-site.
-I searched for a place back in July/August because I knew that the cheapest options would book the fastest.
+Last summer, I started an early search for a place to stay.
+I knew that the cheapest options would book the fastest.
 I didn’t have the luxury of hotel service and being close to everything.
 But I saved nearly $400 in hotel fees by getting an Airbnb.

 The “no paying for convenience” rule was applied to other tasks.
 I would easily take the free shuttle to work if it meant not having to pay for parking nearby.
 I could take the time to cook meals for the week if it didn’t mean buying lunch all of the time.
 And I could whip up my own haircare recipes if it meant not blowing money at Target or Sally’s.
 If I could learn to do something myself, I would try.
 And it saved me money.